Spring Garden Revival

 Prospect Heights’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

-Illinois law, under the Illinois Environmental Protection Act (415 ILCS 5), prohibits the disposal of organic yard waste—including dethatched material—in household trash.
-Prospect Heights enforces these regulations through its municipal yard waste collection program, which requires the use of biodegradable paper bags or rigid containers for curbside pickup.
-On-site composting is encouraged, provided residents follow setback requirements (typically 5-10 feet from property lines) and best practices: mix thatch with brown materials like leaves, maintain proper moisture and aeration, and avoid plastic contamination.
-Composting dethatched material supports the city’s waste reduction and sustainability initiatives.
-For more information on composting guidelines, collection schedules, and disposal requirements, contact:
+Illinois law, under the Illinois Environmental Protection Act (415 ILCS 5), prohibits disposal of organic yard waste—including dethatched material—in household trash.
+Prospect Heights enforces these regulations through its municipal yard waste collection program, which requires use of biodegradable paper bags or rigid containers for all yard waste.
+On-site composting is permitted, provided piles are set back 5-10 feet from property lines and thatch is mixed with brown materials (like leaves) to ensure proper aeration and moisture.
+Residents are encouraged to follow best practices for composting and to consult educational resources from the University of Illinois Extension.
+For more information on local composting guidelines and waste reduction initiatives, contact:

 Prospect Heights Department of Public Works